Reduce Transmission Delay for Cache-Aided Two-Layer Network: Main Results

 \end{theorem} \begin{proof} The first term on right hand of \eqref{eq1_lowerbound} follows from the similar cut-set bound given in \cite[Appendix A]{Karamchandani'16}.
 The second term is obtained by the cut-set bound assuming $M_1=N$.
-In this case, the relays access the full library and the two-layer network is equivalent to the single-layer network where a server connects with $K_2$ users each caching $M_2$ files, and thus from \cite[Theorem 8]{Centralized}, we obtain the second term on right hand of \eqref{eq1_lowerbound}. \end{proof} Comparing the upper bound in Theorem 1 with the HCC-C upper bound \eqref{eq_HccCRate} and the lower bound \eqref{eq1_lowerbound}, we have \begin{theorem} For all $M_1,M_2\in[0,N]$,
+In this case, the relays access the full library and the two-layer network is equivalent to the single-layer network where a server connects with $K_2$ users each caching $M_2$ files, and thus from \cite[Theorem 8]{Centralized}, we obtain the second term on right hand of \eqref{eq1_lowerbound}. \end{proof} Comparing the upper bounds above with the lower bound \eqref{eq1_lowerbound}, we have \begin{theorem} For all $M_1,M_2\in[0,N]$,